WebNabludatel: a Russian electoral observation app

 Statistics in different regions of Russia, screenshot provided by WN team

 WebNabludatel app, in the context of distrust of Russian citizens towards traditional political institutions, can be considered as an instrument of counter-democracy, as described by Rosanvallon (2008).
-It attempts to give citizens a technical instrument of crowdsourced surveillance and collective control over governments, transforming users into “participatory sensors” (Goodchild 2007; Boulos 2011) by cutting a global problem, that of illegitimacy of elections, into micro tasks and steps.
-The application aims at democratizing observers' skills and expertise by incorporating them into a simple and easy-to-use app, giving equal access to the procedure of observation to all users condition considered by Michel Callon as one of the basic features of technical democracy (Callon and al. 2009).
+It attempts to give citizens a technical instrument of crowdsourced surveillance and collective control over governments, transforming users into “participatory sensors” (Goodchild 2007; Boulos 2011).
+The application aims at democratizing observers' skills and expertise by incorporating them into a simple and easy-to-use app, giving equal access to the procedure of observation to all users “equal access to the procedure,” condition considered by Michel Callon as one of the basic features of technical democracy (Callon and al. 2009).

 Boulos Kamel, B. Resch, David Crowley, John Breslin, Gunho Sohn, R. Burtner, William Pike, Eduardo Jezierski, and Kou-Yu Slayer Chuang.
 2011.
 “Crowdsourcing, citizen sensing and sensor web technologies for public and environmental health surveillance and crisis management: trends, OGC standards and application examples.”
 International Journal of Health Geographics 10:67.